 Read related Tribune coverage:

-A recent private meeting of some of the Democratic Party's most well-known Texas figures suggests party leaders see glimmers of hope for the midterm elections thanks to President Donald Trump. [link]
+A recent private meeting of some of the Democratic Party's most well-known Texas figures suggests party leaders see glimmers of hope for the midterm elections thanks to President Donald Trump.
+[Full story]

-U.S. Rep. Beto O'Rourke, D-El Paso, is sailing toward a 2018 Senate campaign, an uphill battle that would pit the little-known congressman against one of the state's most prominent Republicans in the unpredictable era of President Donald Trump. [link]
+U.S. Rep. Beto O'Rourke, D-El Paso, is sailing toward a 2018 Senate campaign, an uphill battle that would pit the little-known congressman against one of the state's most prominent Republicans in the unpredictable era of President Donald Trump.
+[Full story]

-Texas and its legal foes are back in court this week to hash out whether the state can hold the 2018 elections with its existing political maps. [link]
+Texas and its legal foes are back in court this week to hash out whether the state can hold the 2018 elections with its existing political maps.
+[Full story]